jeffmould/resume/README.md

 <ul>
 	<li>Employee #27 of Internet startup</li>
 	<li>Oversaw ordering, setup, and installation of new employee desktops and laptops</li>
+	<li>Work with team members to address and handle trouble tickets and service requests.</li>
 	<li>Worked with team of engineers to setup, install, and manage all internal network systems</li>
 	<li>Managed MS Exchange e-mail system</li>
 </ul>